codesections/_/README.md

 the accompanying `README` file located in its directory.
 Similarly, as valuable as "proof by inspection" my be, it's no substitute for tests.
-(Recall [Knuth's warning to a colleague](https://www-cs-faculty.stanford.edu/~knuth/faq.html): "Beware of bugs in the above code; I have only proved it correct, not tried it.**).
+(Recall [Knuth's warning to a colleague](https://www-cs-faculty.stanford.edu/~knuth/faq.html): "Beware of bugs in the above code; I have only proved it correct, not tried it.").
 Accordingly, each sub-package also has its own tests.

 **NOTE**: Once `_` has a production release, it will guarantee backwards compatibility.
 However, `_` is currently beta software and does **not promise backwards compatibility**.